Skip to main content

 • Timestamp and amount

-• GDPR-compliant data handling — all transaction data processed in the EU
+• GDPR-compliant data handling — all transaction data processed within EU jurisdiction.

 Getting started